 Is the work injury calculator accurate?

-The way the Judicial College Guidelines are applied in practice makes it impossible to take into account all the things needed to calculate an exact compensation figure.
+The way the Judicial College guidelines are applied in practice makes it difficult to factor in all of the considerations needed to calculate an exact compensation figure.

-The guideline ranges can be wide.
-Your solicitor will refer to a medical report to help determine where on the scale your own injuries sit.
+The compensation scales in the guidelines can be wide.
+When making a claim, your solicitor will refer to a medical report to help determine where on the scale your injuries are.

 However, our calculator has been designed to take into account as many of the knowable factors as possible, to produce an estimate that is more accurate than simply referring to the guideline tables.

 Most work injury compensation claims will be made on a no win, no fee basis.